beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

     ThresholdComparator,
 }
 ```
-The following trait defines the generic function that allows to apply a fault in a bit of the selected variable.
-The trait is implemented for f64, u64 and u8.
+The following trait defines the generic function that allows to apply a fault in a specific bit of the selected variable.
+The trait is currently implemented for f64, u64 and u8.
 ```rust
 pub trait ApplyFault<T> {
     fn apply_fault(&self, var: T, timestamp: u64) -> T;
 }
 ```

-A graphic interface has been created for the user to provide the properties of the fault to insert in the network.
-`UserSelection` is a struct to hold the fault injection parameters defined by the user
+`UserSelection` is a struct to hold the fault injection parameters defined by the user through the GUI
 ```rust
 pub struct UserSelection {
     pub components: Vec<ComponentType>,